Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 - Your child is having seizures.

-- Your child cannot turn his head without pain or complains of a stiff neck.
+- Your child cannot turn his or her head without pain or complains of a stiff neck.